Synopsys (SNPS) Dips More Than Broader Markets: What You Should Know

-Synopsys will be looking to display strength as it nears its next earnings release, which is expected to be August 16, 2023.
+Wall Street will be looking for positivity from Synopsys as it approaches its next earnings report date.
+This is expected to be August 16, 2023.
 The company is expected to report EPS of $2.73, up 30% from the prior-year quarter.
 Our most recent consensus estimate is calling for quarterly revenue of $1.48 billion, up 18.76% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $10.82 per share and revenue of $5.81 billion, which would represent changes of +21.57% and +14.36%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $10.82 per share and revenue of $5.81 billion.
+These totals would mark changes of +21.57% and +14.36%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Synopsys.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Synopsys.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Synopsys is holding a Zacks Rank of #2 (Buy) right now.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Synopsys currently has a Zacks Rank of #1 (Strong Buy).

-Digging into valuation, Synopsys currently has a Forward P/E ratio of 42.29.
-This valuation marks a premium compared to its industry's average Forward P/E of 30.24.
+Looking at its valuation, Synopsys is holding a Forward P/E ratio of 42.21.
+This valuation marks a premium compared to its industry's average Forward P/E of 29.09.

-We can also see that SNPS currently has a PEG ratio of 2.71.
+Meanwhile, SNPS's PEG ratio is currently 2.7.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Computer - Software was holding an average PEG ratio of 2.51 at yesterday's closing price.
+Computer - Software stocks are, on average, holding a PEG ratio of 2.44 based on yesterday's closing prices.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.